macie/unittest.sh/README.md

 ## Alternatives

-Robert Lehmann created list of [the most popular shell testing tools](https://github.com/lehmannro/assert.sh#related-projects).
+Robert Lehmann created a list of [the most popular shell testing tools](https://github.com/lehmannro/assert.sh#related-projects).
-The main difference between them and this project: _unittest_ is idiomatic to unix.
-It uses only POSIX commands and standard output with simple format.
+The main difference between them and this project: _unittest_ is idiomatic to Unix.
+It uses only POSIX commands and standard output in a simple format.
 So the result can be easily transformed or extended.

 The only comparable alternative is to run tests manually (as described below).

 ### Brief theory of shell testing

-From its beginning, unix is test-friendly.
+From its beginning, Unix is test-friendly.
 The simplest shell test is based on exit codes:

 ```bash
 $ command && echo PASS || echo FAIL
 PASS
 ```

-Commands which don't crash by default are quite common.
-Much useful tests verifies what command do (with a little help from standard unix tools):
+Commands which don't crash by default are relatively common.
+Many practical tests verify what command do (with a little help from standard Unix tools):

 ```bash
 $ [ -n "$(command)" ] && echo PASS || echo FAIL